paultheweird/malibucooks/docs/recipes/soups.rst

 2. Slice shallot, garlic and ginger thinly
 3. Wash leek thoroughly and slice thinly, green and white parts
 4. In a heavy pan, heat olive oil and butter over medium heat
-5. Add leek, shallot, garlic, coriander, cumin, ginger, cayenne poweder to pot, sauté for 3 minutes
+5. Add leek, shallot, garlic, coriander, cumin, ginger, cayenne powder to pot, sauté for 3 minutes
-6. Add flour and sauté fr 1 minute
+6. Add flour and sauté for 1 minute
 7. Add stock and bring to boil, stir constantly
 8. Reduce heat, add pistachios, black pepper and honey, salt and stir well
 9. Cover and simmer over low heat for 55 minutes